Tobbiss/uw-ethics/README.md

 In particular, the `Recruitment Text`, `Feedback Text`, and `Consent Form` is identical for every study.
 That leaves two documents you need to create for your study.

 -   The `FORM_VALUES` doc should be a copy of [https://docs.google.com/document/d/1y4Gjx9cKh3-iXG3HsPghtEVKo4BujKWM166d1CoLIlw/edit](https://docs.google.com/document/d/1y4Gjx9cKh3-iXG3HsPghtEVKo4BujKWM166d1CoLIlw/edit)
--   The `METHOD` doc should be a copy of [https://docs.google.com/document/d/1R0_xQvjYrq384j0ur_1CNCEQvOPBQTCxM4Gq_XWd4iY/edit](https://docs.google.com/document/d/1R0_xQvjYrq384j0ur_1CNCEQvOPBQTCxM4Gq_XWd4iY/edit)
+-   The `METHOD` doc should be a copy of the corresponding method doc for your experiment type.
 -   For instructions on how to modify the `FORM_VALUES`, refer to the `gdoc2pdf` README: https://github.com/gzinck/gdoc2pdf#adding-in-variables